See also the Talks and Publications pages.

 • Resource-Theoretic Approach to Thermodynamics.
 In this approach, thermodynamics is not seen as a theory about, say, the statistical properties of the evolution of a large ensemble of gas particles, but as a theory that describes the constraints faced by an agent who plays a “game” against nature.
 Namely, if an experimenter is constrained by reversible time evolution and energy conservation, then what kinds of transformations can they perform on their physical system?
 It turns out that this “resource-theoretic” approach can be used to put the known laws of thermodynamics on rigorous mathematical and conceptual footing.
 For example, according to this view, it is immediately obvious that the information held by an agent impacts its ability to, say, extract energy, which makes insights like Landauer’s Principle much less surprising.
 Moreover, this approach leads to proofs of the standard laws of thermodynamics, and also to surprising refinements as they apply to “small” quantum systems without going to the thermodynamic limit.

 • Testing Quantum Theory.
+Could physics be “even weirder” than quantum?
 The above reasoning suggests that quantum theory is only one possible probabilistic theory among many others.
 This view leads to new proposals for experimental tests of quantum theory (and, indirectly, to progress on understanding quantum information): design experiments that probe its probabilistic structure, but that do so in a theory-agnostic way without presupposing any particular alternative.
 An example approach can be found in this paper, where we have recently suggested a scheme for experimentally testing quantum theory that can — as a by-product — also be used to certify the nonclassicality of physical systems.
 Putting this into actual practice is the content of a current project funded by the FWF.

 Topics and Projects